 Over the last decade, Scotland has become a safer place.

-Recorded crime in Scotland has reached its lowest level in 43 years.
+Recorded crime in Scotland has reached its second lowest level since 1974.
 Since we took office, non-sexual violent crime is down by 49 per cent, robberies are down 60 per cent and handling offensive weapons – including knife crime – is down by 68 per cent.
-The reconviction rate has been reduced to its lowest level in 18 years, thanks to tough community sentences.
+The reconviction rate has been reduced to its lowest level in 19 years, thanks to tough community sentences.

 And figures show that people feel safer too.
 The 2016-17 Scottish Crime and Justice survey found that the proportion of adults that feel safe walking alone in their local area after dark is at a record high.